 - No fresh tomatoes?
 No problem!
 You could snag a can of jarred organic diced tomatoes or opt for a seasonal spin on the recipe, using what’s fresh at the moment.
 You’re also not limited to cherry tomatoes, use any variety you have on hand!

 - Grape seed oil or avocado oil would also taste amazing blended with the white beans.
 A drizzle of good quality EVOO on top is extra yummy too if you have it!
 And a garlic infused olive oil on top?
 Ohmygooooosh even better!
-Let your tastebuds be your guide and have fun with this tasty tomato basil white bean dip!
+Let your tastebuds be your guide and have fun with this tasty vegan white bean dip!